 Collaboration Promote and leverage collective action and lead from a place of strength to make change

-Trust Follow community-led efforts to reduce gun deaths, injuries and trauma
+Trust Follow community-led efforts to reduce firearm deaths, injuries, and trauma

 Leadership Leverage our investments for collective action to create opportunities for change

-Hope Instill optimism about the future – gun violence is not inevitable, it’s preventable
+Hope Instill optimism about the future – firearm violence is not inevitable, it’s preventable

-Healing Help communities heal the wounds and trauma from gun violence by taking action together
+Healing Help communities heal the wounds and trauma from firearm violence by taking action together

 Since launching in December 2016, Hope and Heal Fund has invested over $1 million in best practices and strategic solutions to prevent and interrupt gun violence in all forms — suicide, domestic violence and community violence.
 The Hope and Heal Fund works with community leaders and thought leaders to provide communities with the actionable data, resources and capacity to achieve success.